-Fig. 21: "New Image" preferences.
+Fig. 25: "New Image" preferences.

 The "New Images" preferences determine how Ginga reacts when a new image is loaded into the channel.
-This includes when an older image is revisited by clicking on its thumbnail in the Thumbs plugin pane.
+This includes when an older image is revisited by clicking on its thumbnail in the 'Thumbs' plugin or double-clicking on it's name in the 'Contents' plugin.